david-vanderson/dvui/README.md

 The estimate is visible in the demo window Animations > Clock > "Estimate of frame overhead".
 The estimate is only updated on frames caused by a timer expiring (like the clock example), and it starts at 1ms.

 ### Widget init and deinit
-The easiest way to use widgets is through the high-level functions that create and install them:
+The easiest way to use widgets is through the high-level functions that create them:
 ```zig
 {
     var box = dvui.box(@src(), .{}, .{.expand = .both});